We all have a little devil inside just dying to get out.

 "Want some?
 It's so fresh it hardly knows it's dead."

 A moan softly escaped Munroe's lips.
 He curled himself into a ball and shuddered.
 He could move again, and he still held the gun.

 Scot greedily fed upon his heart.
 Munroe could hear him chewing, slurping, smacking his lips.
 "Man, you really gotta try this."

 Munroe turned away in disgust, felt cold and empty inside as if he could still feel Scot's hand moving inside of him.
 Why am I still alive?
 His brain screamed at him-The gun!
 The gun!
-THE GUN!
 Shoot the son-of-a-bitch!